 Unemployment rates 2019-2020

 The economic indicators aren’t too pretty.
 Lower business activities put downward pressure on property prices.
-This makes it a fantastic time to invest in real estate.
-But that’s also a major cause for the government to intervene in the market.
+As a result, this makes it a fantastic time to invest in real estate.
+However, that’s also a major cause for the government to intervene in the market.

-Meanwhile, the government has proposed many initiatives to help kick-start the economy.
-According to the Central Bank of Sri Lanka, this includes measures to ensure financial stability, improving foreign exchange flows, and managing public debt.
+Meanwhile, the government has many proposals to help kick-start the economy.
+According to the Central Bank of Sri Lanka, this includes measures to:

 Furthermore, UNICEF has also made recommendations to the government of Sri Lanka.
 This includes subsidies, income taxes, and even loans from international financial agencies.
-These policies may have a positive effect on the local economy if they come into effect.
+Anyway, these policies may have a positive effect on the local economy if they come into effect.

 2. Interest Rates

-The interest rate is a dominating factor to consider before borrowing.
+As you know, the interest rate is a dominating factor to consider before borrowing.
 Higher interest rates mean you need to pay the bank a large sum each month to repay your bank loan.
 This applies to both personal loans and commercial borrowings.
-Higher interest mortgage costs can discourage you from purchasing a new house or postpone your plans for home improvements.
+In fact, higher interest mortgage costs can discourage you from purchasing a new house or postpone your plans for home improvements.

 In January 2020, the Monetary Policy Board of the Central Bank of Sri Lanka announced interest rate cuts.
 Both the Standing Deposit Facility Rate (SDFR) and the Standing Lending Facility Rate (SLFR) were reduced by 50 basis points.
 The interest rate on deposits was at 6.5% while the interest rate on lending was at 7.5%.
 This was an attempt to boost economic growth.